Goodbye….

 “I am struggling to get this out …”.
 Feeling as if his feet were stuck, he propelled himself forward and shared, “I took a new teaching job”.

 All eyes sunk to the floor.
 Mr. Paul stopped.
 The room grew quiet & now….
 He let his eyes dart left.
+Holding this averted glance.

 Breaking what became a cloud of discomfort—